How To Have A Difficult Conversation

 Conversation Strategy: What Not To Do

 Do not distort the facts to make your point: Any information you have about the subject should be presented fairly and accurately.
 Don’t amplify or misrepresent what you know as it can cause distrust.
-You and your partner might have different information about the same subject.
+You and your partner will have had a different experience and point of view.
 You both need to share your information.

 Do not let your emotions control you: If things are not going your way you may become upset, angry or even hostile.
 Controlling your feelings so that you can have an effective and productive conversation is critical.

 Do not discount your partner’s point of view: Each of you has a right to your own point of view.
-Often perceptions are determined by life experience, there may not be a right or wrong, just a point of view.
+Perceptions are determined subjectively, there may not be a right or wrong, just a point of view.
 Be open to hearing it.

 Conversation Strategy: What to Do Instead